 The major underlying reason behind this vulnerability is the inherent lack of access control, which makes it easy for anyone — including unauthorized users — to alter either values, formulas, or dependencies without being detected or traced.

-The cure for this is adopting a Financial Management System (FMS) with a methodology and technology that maximises data security — a system that gives users specific access rights and maintains log files for network observability such as usage patterns and activities.
+The cure for this is adopting a Financial Management System (FMS) or Enterprise Resource Planning software (ERP), with a methodology and technology that maximises data security — a system that gives users specific access rights and maintains log files for network observability such as usage patterns and activities.

 2. Susceptibility to human errors